kougioulis/LCM-uoc/README.md

 ## Citation

+This thesis is the canonical reference for the ideas and methods implemented in this repository and establishes authorship and priority, in accordance with standard academic research and examination practices.

-If you find this work useful, please cite:
+If you use this work, please cite:

 ```bibtex
 @mastersthesis{kougioulis2025large,